-Will I be able to use DCB computers and printers on campus this Fall?
+Will I be able to use DCB computers and printers on campus this Spring?

-While students are encouraged to bring their own computer, the DCB Information Technology department has a limited number of laptops that may be lent out to students if you do not have access to one.
-In addition, there are computer labs and other public areas where students may use computers and printers.
-These workstations have been spaced at least 6 feet apart.
+While students are encouraged to bring their own computer, the DCB Information Technology department has a limited number of laptops that may be lent out to students for the semester if they do not have access to one.
+In addition, there are computer labs, the library, and other public areas with computers and printers for students.
+These workstations or laptops have been spaced at least 6 feet apart.
 Signs are placed on the tables with reminders for sanitizing the equipment.
-Users will be expected to:
+Students are asked to:

-• When entering the IT office, technicians will be wearing masks and it is expected that visitors will do the same when a 6-foot distance is not allowed.
+- When entering the IT office, technicians will be wearing masks and it is expected that visitors will do the same.

 What if I don’t have access to WiFi, a laptop, or computer to access my courses online?